sahlolbey/account/README.md

 # Getting from github
 1. download and install git for you platform from https://git-scm.com/downloads
-2. pull project repository using following command
+2. Get project repository using following command

 git clone https://github.com/sahlolbey/account